akrolsmir/oneword/oneword-v2/README.md

       ![](https://i.imgur.com/uFJa9xS.png)
     - [In-depth setup instructions](https://www.freecodecamp.org/news/how-to-set-up-the-debugger-for-chrome-extension-in-visual-studio-code-c0b3e5937c01/)

+- You can instantly join as guest by adding `?player=Holo` at the end of a room url.
+  Useful for keeping 3 tabs open, for testing multiplayer interactions!

-### Best practices for working with Vue + Firestore
+## Best practices for working with Vue + Firestore

 - Most important: keep your Firestore data structure simple and elegant.
   App logic and visuals are easy to change; backfilling data is annoying.
 - Prefer local computed properties over putting more things into the Firestore room.
+  - Declarative code (the WHAT) is better than imperative code (the HOW); for example, prefer array.map() over for loops.
 - When possible, your Firestore pushes should to be idempotent (ie can be called multiple times with the same effect), and free of race conditions (ie one client should not overwrite another's changes).
-  - This is most important in frequent actions (eg submitting words); less important in rarer actions (eg joining rooms)
 - Instead of pushing an array to Firestore, consider pushing an object.
   (Then make a computed array, eg with `Object.keys(foo)`).
 This prevents race conditions if multiple clients update the same array

-### Other tips
+## Other tips

 - Constantly invest in faster dev velocity!
   - Build mod tools for yourself
-  - If anything iteration cycle seems to take long, bother Austin about it
+  - If anything in your iteration cycle seems slow, bother Austin about it
 - Code should be as readable as possible
   - Self-documenting if possible, then comments
-  - It's easier to read less code
+  - It's easier to read less code!

-## Compiling locally
+### Compiling locally

 This is useful for testing the site for performance, in Chrome Devtool's Lighthouse.